MultiTonic/thinking-dataset/prompts/02_most_recent_work.md

 5. **When ask to code, always return *1* file at a time**
 6. **When loosing context, ask user for this template**

+### All Clear Protocol
+- Use the phrase `5 by 5` to signify that all pytests, user tests, changes commit, no errors, ready for launch, all clear for next instructions.

 **Your response to this query will only be: `Ready To Code!** 🚀`**